This is the primary export module for shinstrap. jsdoc looks for this file in the referenced

 Returns:

-"marshalled" html representation for _item
+"marshalled" html representation for _item as indicated in the _marshallingRules.

 - Type